Bel’s Journal, Desnus 7, 4722

 Most of the rooms on the ground floor of the observatory were still empty, which made a certain kind of sense: Filge was only one person and probably did not need all of this space.
 He did, however, find a use for a rather large room at the base of the tower that was probably a former dining hall, and it was the creepiest thing I have ever seen.
 Nine decomposing bodies were seated, motionlessly, around a table, with dinner plates, silverware, and unfinished glasses of wine set before them.
 What was he doing with nine zombies at a dinner table?
 No idea.
 What was the point of all this?
 Didn’t care.
 They didn’t even flinch as we destroyed them, one by one.

 Stairs ascended the tower to the room Filge was using as his bed chamber (the large bed in one corner gave it away).
-Continuing with the “I’m a psycopath” theme, a mummified figure about the size of a gnome or halfling, dressed in a black suit and tophat, stood against one of the walls.
+Continuing with the “I’m a psychopath” theme, a mummified figure about the size of a gnome or halfling, dressed in a black suit and tophat, stood against one of the walls.
 It was holding a platter with a woman’s severed head on it.
 A platinum piece sat on the head’s outstretched tongue.
 Another corner of the room held a statue of an angelic figure, and the base of it was inscribed with “Filge” in ornate lettering.

 Someone clearly has a high opinion of themselves.
+And, also, very few ethical limits.

 We left the head alone, because why would we want that?
 And also because it felt like an obvious trap.
 A small work desk contained a mess of notes and papers.
 Among them was a letter to Filge from Smenk, requesting his services.
 Smenk claims someone has been finding “green worms and unkillable zombies” in the southern hills, and they’ve been brought below the Dourstone Mine for study.
 Who is “they”?
 And why would “they” be below the Dourstone Mine?
 And how does Smenk know about any of it?
 These were all good questions, and they suggested we had stumbled upon more than just a vainglorious necromancer with limited social skills and a penchant for grave-robbing.